 It was ‘found’ by the Spaniards probably sometime before 1553 when the first account of it was recorded.
 A hundred years later, a priest referred to, “the use of the root for fertility and as a stimulant.”*

-The maca found in supplements is the root of the plant.
+The Maca found in supplements is the root of the plant.
 It looks similar to a potato and comes in just as many colors.
-There is generally considered three colors that have slightly differing effects in people.
+There is generally considered three colors that have slightly different effects in people.
 These are:

 - White Maca (sometimes Yellow in color)